yuvipanda/jupyterhub-multicluster-kubespawner/README.md

 customization.

-Behind the scenes, `kubectl patch` is used to merge the initial list of generated kubernetes objects for each user with some customizations before they are passed to `kubectl apply`.
+Behind the scenes, `kubectl patch` is used to merge the initial list of generated kubernetes resources for each user with some customizations before they are passed to `kubectl apply`.
 Operators set these by customizing the `patches` traitlet.
 It can be either set for all profiles by setting `c.MultiClusterKubeSpawner.patches` or just for a particular set of profiles by setting `patches` under `spawner_override` for that